Peter was one of the first people I got to

 the top.
 I well remember, a few weeks after I arrived, setting an

-examination paper in collaboration with Peter, and gently suggesting to him
+examination paper in collaboration with Peter, and gently suggesting to

 that maybe a question which expected students to comment on the "brutal,